LucasDelfino92/morrowindsharp/main.md

   Nerfs critical strike damage, and comments out a line to disable MWSE.log spam.
 - [ ] 04 Magicka Based Skill Progression
   Disables logging, and slows down skill experience gain per magicka spent.
-- [ ] 04 Smarter Soultrap
-  Enables enforced skill requirements for soul displacement.
 - [ ] 04 Ashfall
   Enables death by hunger and thirst; disables potion hydration; slows down tiredness rate by 20%.
 - [ ] 05 Controlled Consumption
   Sets the consumption module to Vanilla NPC Style (Necro Edit).
-- [ ] 05 Map and Compass
-  Disables the local and world maps in favor of the new compass and paper maps; reduces max zoom magnification; selects the Vvardenfell world map by default.
 - [ ] 05 Pickpocket
   Increases experience gain per successful pickpocket.
-- [ ] 06 AURA
-  Disables player voice taunts.
-- [ ] 06 Character Sound overhaul
-  Comments out a line in the **main.lua** to disable MWSE.log spam.
 - [ ] 07 Let There Be Darkness
   Sets the cell lighting overrides to use True Lights and Darkness'; comments out a line in the **main.lua** to disable the Lighting Preview feature in order to increase compatibility with **Security Enhanced**.
 - [ ] 07 Watch the Skies